Steve Wiebe: Media appearances

 Wiebe was interviewed about the documentary The King of Kong: A Fistful of Quarters on The Late Late Show with Craig Ferguson and on G4's Attack of the Show!.
-He also voiced his own cartoon character on Code Monkeys in the episode "The Great Recession".
-He also appeared as "Jim" in the film Four Christmases, directed by Seth Gordon, the director of The King of Kong.
+He voiced his own cartoon character on Code Monkeys in the episode "The Great Recession".
+He appeared as "Jim" in the film Four Christmases, directed by Seth Gordon, the director of The King of Kong.
 In 2011 Wiebe made a cameo appearance in Gordon's film Horrible Bosses as Thomas, Head of Security.
 In 2015 he had a role in the Adam Sandler movie Pixels as "DARPA Scientist".
 He played Stephen Davidson in episode 1 of Sneaky Pete on Amazon Video.

+In the summer of 2026, Wiebe starred in a promotional trailer for the official Lego Donkey Kong Arcade set.

 Personal life

 Wiebe lives in Redmond, Washington with his wife, daughter, and son.
 He is a math teacher at Redmond High School.